About correspondences in photography

 An example?

-In Il sogno di Maria, Fabrizio De Andrè sings “I ran to see the colour of the wind”.
+Fabrizio De Andrè sang“I ran to see the color of the wind,” in The Dream of Mary.

 Synaesthesia is used to create correspondences among senses, thoughts, and means of expression.